geoscixyz/em/content/case_histories/do27do18tkc/lessons.rst

 ==========================

-The inversion of multiple data sets can greatly increase the complexity of the modelisation and interpretation.
+The inversion of multiple data sets can greatly increase the complexity of the models and interpretation.
 This section presents some the lessons worth sharing for future projects.